endurantgames/52-first-dates/src/game/play.md

 You can describe what your character says and does and then play a card, or you can play the card first and then declare what happened.

-The suit of each card determines the current demeanor of your character.
+The suit of each card determines the current mood your character.
 Each suit can be played in generally positive way, such as being *direct or clear*, or a less positive way such as being *blunt and tactless*.
-The demeanors associated with each suit are shown in the following table.
+The moods associated with each suit are shown in the following table.
 [Try this as a mnemonic: <br/>
  **Spades:** sharp-witted<br/>
  **Hearts:** passionate<br/>
  **Clubs:** blunt<br/>
  **Diamonds:** sparkling]{.spin}

-Suit                   Demeanor
+Suit                   Mood
 ------                 ------------------------- -------------------------
 []{.spades} Spades     Clever and witty, or      Mocking and hurtful []{.hearts} Hearts     Earnest and heartfelt, or Thoughtless and inconsiderate []{.clubs} Clubs       Direct and clear, or      Blunt and tactless []{.diamonds} Diamonds Flirty and coy, or        Evasive and guarded

-You don't have to announce the exact demeanor you're using when you play the card, but should try to make it clear in the words you use or the way you describe the character's actions.
+You don't have to announce the exact mood you're using when you play the card, but should try to make it clear in the words you use or the way you describe the character's actions.

-If you don't have a card of the given suit to play, then you can't take an action using that demeanor.
+If you don't have a card of the given suit to play, then you can't take an action base on that mood.
-[*Tip!* You might want to choose the demeanor before you decide what to say, based on the cards in your hand.]{.spin}
+[*Tip!* You might want to choose the mood before you decide what to say, based on the cards in your hand.]{.spin}
 For example, if the player in the Date role has no []{.diamonds} Diamonds cards in their hand, then the Date character can't